Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 Among the fallen victims were the wife, children and grand-children of

 the former chairman of the local council Mr. Anil Bikash Chakma.
 The Bangladesh

-Army had grabbed his land and settled the Bangladeshi settlers around his
+Army had grabbed his land and settled Muslim settlers around his

 homestead.
 Mr. A.B.
 Chakma's friends and relatives had warned him of the potential

-danger of living so close to the Bangladeshi settlers.
+danger of living so close to the Muslim settlers.
 But he had no where

 else to go.
 On that day he was not in home, and that saved his life.
 Later

 on even after repeated appeal to the Bangladesh military authority, the

 dead bodies were never returned for Buddhist religous rites and cremation.